 For more information from the SSA about the government shutdown, visit the SSA website by clicking here.

-Despite the ongoing government shutdown, don’t let it stop you from contacting a disability attorney with your questions.
+Despite the ongoing government shutdown, don’t let it stop you from contacting a disability attorney in the Philadelphia area with your questions.
 Our attorneys are happy to answer any additional questions you have.
 Give us a call at 800-947-4583.